 I have reviewed many books but this book I thoroughly and completely enjoyed.
 And I will not be giving away the copy that was provided to me because I have underlined many parts of it and dog-eared a ton of pages.
 This will be a re-read for me too.

 I felt the strong urge to email Sandy Coughlin when I was only on page 42.
 I did too, that was a first for me.
 I have since subscribed to her blog and have plans to subscribe to her friends’ blogs as well.
-This is an absolute: MUST READ
+(Note: I never did receive any contact from the Author) This is an absolute: MUST READ